 “The COE deserves to be renamed “The Best Orchestra in Europe.”

-HarrisonParrott is honoured to work alongside the COE management on their international touring profile including several visits to Spain together with Yannick Nézet-Séguin and Janine Jansen, and Semyon Bychkov and Lisa Batiashvili.
-They have also done several performances in Europe in collaboration with Pierre-Laurent Aimard directing from the keyboard as well as major residencies at the Mostly Mozart Festival, New York.
-In 2014 they returned to Spain, this time with Vladimir Jurowski and Christian Tetzlaff and in October concerts around Europe with Janine Jansen.
-In autumn 2016, the orchestra accompanied pianist Nobuyuki Tsujii on a ten-concert tour in Japan.
+HarrisonParrott work with the COE management on their international touring profile including several visits to Spain together with Yannick Nézet-Séguin and Janine Jansen, and Semyon Bychkov and Lisa Batiashvili.
+They have also done several performances in Europe in collaboration with Pierre-Laurent Aimard directing from the keyboard as well as major residencies at the Mostly Mozart Festival, New York and Japan, where they were accompanied by pianist Nobuyuki Tsujii for a ten concert tour.

 “Splendidly led by Lorenza Borrani, whose committed edge-of-the-seat body language is always so involving, the members of the Chamber Orchestra of Europe – violins antiphonal, cellos and double-basses left of centre, timpani played with hard sticks – glowed with warmth, relishing their phrase endings, articulating the poetry of the Andante like so many great actors on a grand stage.”